-The Australian Government is focused on safeguarding the COVID-19 economic stimulus measures from fraud and making sure help and support goes to those who need it.
+The Australian Government continues to focus on safeguarding the COVID-19 economic stimulus measures from fraud and make sure help and support goes to those who need it.

 Fraud will not be tolerated.
 In the current crisis, every dollar counts.
 Every dollar lost to fraud is a dollar that does not support our healthcare system or keep an Australian in a job.

 Australian Government entities are working together to identify and disrupt individuals and organised crime groups who are trying to commit fraud against the measures.